reactjs/react.dev/content/docs/codebase-overview.md

 * Ability to return multiple elements from `render()`.
 * Better support for error boundaries.

 You can read more about it in [React Fiber Architecture](https://github.com/acdlite/react-fiber-architecture).
-While it has shipped with React 16, the async features are not enabled by defaut yet.
+While it has shipped with React 16, the async features are not enabled by default yet.

 Its source code is located in [`packages/react-reconciler`](https://github.com/facebook/react/tree/master/packages/react-reconciler).